-- 1. Top of parapet from lancos street level - 2.
+- 1. Top of parapet from lane or street level - 2.
 Doorway width will vary depending on road/lane width.
 Refer to C5 in Section 1.5.6.
 The minimum acceptable doorway width is 2400mm. - 3.
-Double space garage and carport (adjoining or tandem) not permissible in front yard - Landstaped roof form only permit 6.
-Cumm or pier height for carport 4.
-Pitched root form only permitted for single space garage and single space carport - 5.
-Landscaped roof form only permitted in rear lane and rear street
+Double space garage and carport (adjoining or tandem) not permissible in front yard - 4.
+Pitched roof form only permitted for single space garage and single space carport - 5.
+Landscaped roof form only permitted in rear lane and rear street - 6.
+Column or pier height for carport